Intelligent-Silicon/Windows11-PerformanceTips/README.md

 ### Windows Special Effects

-If you want snappy instant windows without the special effects like fading in and out, and other effects, switch off the effects found in
+If you want snappy instant windows without the special animation effects like fading in and out, and other effects, switch off the effects found in
 ```Settings > Accessibility > Visual Effects```

 or to switch them all off for maximum Performance